Tung Hu Ling: Early life

-Tung trained under his father Tung Ying-chieh, Yang-style Grandmaster Yang Ch'eng-fu, and several other well-known teachers, practicing the slow set for eight years, learning the sword after ten years, and the saber after fourteen, then moving on to advanced study.
-As an adult he taught t'ai chi ch'uan in Hebei, Guangzhou, Shanghai, and other locations in mainland China.
+Tung trained under his father Tung Ying-chieh, Yang-style Grandmaster Yang Chengfu, and several other well-known teachers, practicing the slow set for eight years, learning the sword after ten years, and the saber after fourteen, then moving on to advanced study.
+As an adult he taught tai chi in Hebei, Guangzhou, Shanghai, and other locations in mainland China.

 Highly skilled by the age of twenty, during the Japanese occupation of China he was frequently challenged by Judo masters from Japan.
 He would politely decline but then accept once the challenge was repeated, and won every match while being careful not to use his full ability even when in a difficult position.
 This earned him much admiration and respect from his challengers as well as the Chinese martial arts community.

 Hong Kong, Macau, and Southeast Asia

 In 1947 he moved to Hong Kong with two of his brothers, to help his father run the Tung Ying Kit Tai Chi Chuan Gymnasiums in Hong Kong and Macau.
 The words "Ying Kit" were based on the Cantonese pronunciation of his father's name, in which "chieh" (傑, Pinyin: jié) became "kit" (Jyutping: git6).
-Similarly, from that time on Tung Hu-ling's name was often written as "Tung Fu Ling", in which "Hu" (虎, Pinyin: Hǔ) became the Cantonese "Fu" (Jyutping: Fu2).
+Similarly, from that time on Tung Hu Ling's name was often written as "Tung Fu Ling", in which "Hu" (虎, Pinyin: Hǔ) became the Cantonese "Fu" (Jyutping: Fu2).

-Beginning in 1953, he established branches of the Tung Ying Kit school in Thailand, Singapore, and Malaysia, and in 1956 he published a book, 太極拳使用法 (Pinyin: Tàijíquán Shǐyòngfǎ, Methods of Applying Taiji Boxing), in which his brother Tung Jun-ling (董俊嶺, Pinyin: Dǒng Jūnlǐng, 1923-1983) posed with him in photographs demonstrating the martial applications of Yang-style t'ai chi ch'uan.
+Beginning in 1953, he established branches of the Tung Ying Kit school in Thailand, Singapore, and Malaysia, and in 1956 he published a book, 太極拳使用法 (Methods of Applying Taiji Boxing; Pinyin: Tàijíquán Shǐyòngfǎ), in which his brother Tung Chun-ling (董俊嶺, Pinyin: Dǒng Jūnlǐng; 1923-1983) posed with him in photographs demonstrating the martial applications of Yang-style tai chi.